Am I Really Addicted To My Gadgets And Software?

 Wouldn’t it have just been perfect if everything had stayed just at the obsession stage?
 After all, there’s the possibility you might be obsessed about or with something and still not get that thing to the point of being addicted to it.
 I don’t know; perhaps if I had not been financially capable to possess such gadgets, I wouldn’t have been so involved and implicated.
 I wish I just only was obsessed with them; at least, I could look at them from afar off and WISH.
 Nothing more!

 Presently, there is much wide-spread debate amongst psychiatrists and psychologists as to whether or not there is such thing as internet addiction.
 Some experts say it is becoming a major problem, and can be as destructive to a person’s life as an addiction to alcohol, gambling or pornography.
-There are worries about online games, social networking and virtual relationships replacing real-life friendships.
+There are worries about online games, social networking and virtual relationships replacing real-life friendships, there are so many it makes you feel like a Gaming Buffs and no slowing down in sight.
 But others say that the very idea of being to a medium of communication is ludicrous.
 Theses supporters claim it is like ironically saying someone is a ‘language addict’ or ‘thinking addict’, which of course makes no sense.
 With easy availability of smartphones for sale in OLX India, masses of people have ready internet access anywhere and anytime.

 A study conducted last year found that while mobile phones were valued as a way to stay productive, there were downsides to being available at all times.
 The survey of 2,254 adults found that 44 percent of cell-phone owners had slept with their phone next to their bed and that 67 percent had experienced ‘paranoid rings’, checking their phone even when it was not ringing or vibrating.
 Still, the proportion of cell-phone owners who said they could live without it went up to 37 percent compared to 29 percent in 2006.